kenhding/flashcardApp/docs/merge_lists.md

 </figure>
 <br>

-Once you click the `Merge lists` button from `Flash panel` , the loaded table shows all sheet names from the currect Spreadsheet.
+Upon selecting the `Merge lists` option from the `Flash` panel, the loaded table will display the names of all sheets contained within the current Spreadsheet.

-At least 2 sheets selection is required.
-Each sheet should have proper `front` and `back` in the first row as headers similar to the norm in [`Flash`][flashcardSection] section.
+Please note that it is necessary to select a minimum of 2 sheets in order to proceed.
+Furthermore, each sheet must possess appropriate headers for the  `front` and `back` sections, which should be located in the first row of the sheet and follow the same format as outlined in the [Flash][flashcardSection] section.

 <figure markdown>